 Video training for sales reps is growing as more and more companies are discovering the positive impact it can have on improving sales force productivity.
 Research has shown that "more than 80% of learning takes place visually and that a combination of video and audio demonstrations are effective ways to learn tasks."
 Let's examine three very specific ways pacesetting companies are using video to enhance their training of sales personnel.

 Okay, so you've heard this before.
 But you may be less familiar with exactly how video can enhance the onboarding process.
 Of course, this isn't focused exclusively on sales reps.
 The benefits of formal onboarding spread across the entire employee roster.
 Here are three ways video can enhance onboarding.

-- Facility tours.
-It's simply not a good use of time to repeatedly tap valued employees to lead tours for new folks when a video can do the job flawlessly.
+It's simply not a good use of time and resources to repeatedly tap valued employees to lead tours for new folks when a video can do the job flawlessly.
 Video is a way to get a better bang for your buck.
 Besides, a virtual tour is absolutely consistent and predictable, which eliminates the potential misunderstandings or miscues that can grow from casual, off-the-cuff comments from tour leaders.

-- Overview of the whole organization.
 A video can bring the organizational chart to life in a special way.
 Informational videos and heartfelt welcoming comments from leaders across the company can go a long way toward making new employees feel well-connected.
 Videos don't hurt to combat tribal knowledge for new employees, either.